tymm/zsh-directory-history/README.md

 directory-history
 =================

-A better history for zsh.
+A per directory history for zsh.

 DESCRIPTION
 -----------